Guide to Appealing an IRS Tax Lien

 - You want to dispute the tax liability, and the IRS didn’t give the opportunity to do so.

-- The Collections Statute Expiration Date has passed for your tax debt.
-In this case, you would no longer be responsible for repaying the debt.
+- The Collections Statute Expiration Date has passed for your taxes owed.
+In this case, you would no longer be responsible for repaying the liability.

 - You want to request a lien discharge or lien subordination.

-- You are requesting innocent spouse relief for the tax debt.
+- You are requesting innocent spouse relief for the taxes owed.

 - You want to propose a collection alternative, such as an installment agreement or Offer in Compromise.